missionpinball/mpf-docs/hardware/multimorphic/dmd.rst

 the timings of the individual `bit planes <https://en.wikipedia.org/wiki/Bit_plane>`_ that make up the image.

-For details on this, you can search the `P-ROC forums <http://www.pinballcontrollers.com/forum>`_ for "high_cycles" to find a few threads where people are talking about these settings.
+For details on this, you can search the P-ROC forums (now defunct) for "high_cycles" to find a few threads where people are talking about these settings.
 Then you can set them in the ``p_roc: dmd_timing_cycles:`` section of your machine-wide config, like this: